issmirnov-old/Grade-Calculator/README.md

 ### Usage

-Extract this folder to a web host.
-For cookies to work, this needs to be hosted somewhere, rather than a locally opened html file.
+Extract this folder to any web server.
+If you try to open the index.html page locally there will be no support for multiple classes or naming.

 ### FAQ